MansiMore99/Customer-Segmentation-in-Ride-Sharing-With-Machine-Learning/README.md

 ## Summary and Recommendations

 The patterns of ride behaviors detected in the Uber and Lyft dataset include the timing of commutation, the choice of the pickup/drop location, and the Uber/Lyft split.
-More specific market segments are morning and evening rush hour travelers, weekend travelers, short-distance travelers and long-distance travelers.:
+More specific market segments are morning and evening rush hour travelers, weekend travelers, short-distance travelers, and long-distance travelers.:

 - **Targeted Marketing:** Create appealing campaigns depending on the dividing users into some groups; for instance, offering special offers for weekend trippers or bonuses for early morning rush-hour travelers.
-• **Service Optimization:** To reduce delay during peak hours and on crowded stations, there should be an optimization of the fleet circulation.
+- **Service Optimization:** To reduce delay during peak hours and in crowded stations, there should be an optimization of the fleet circulation.
-• **Dynamic Pricing:** Make sure pricing and revenue strategies use demand patterns to continue to maintain and maximize the income from customers.
+- **Dynamic Pricing:** Make sure pricing and revenue strategies use demand patterns to continue to maintain and maximize the income from customers.
-• **Customer Loyalty Programs:** Implement a system to give incentives to regular commuters and customers in order to encourage them to stick around.
+-  **Customer Loyalty Programs:** Implement a system to give incentives to regular commuters and customers in order to encourage them to stick around.
 They can help to enhance customer acquisition and business effectiveness with

 ---

 ## 💬 Feedback & Support